What Does it Mean to Study Language Studies?

 If you have a natural aptitude for languages, you can use that talent to open up careers in international trade and politics, or in helping other language communities in your area to receive full access to services and opportunities.

 Keep in mind that an Arts & Humanities degree in language major is not the same as a linguistics degree.
 Linguists study language itself, from the way we make sounds to the words and sentences we use.
 Language majors choose a particular language (and, by extension, a culture) to study and become fluent in, leading to job opportunities around the world.

 Careers for Language Degree Holders

 Jobs that make direct use of the skills earned in a language degree program involve either interpretation (the spoken word) or translation (written documents).
-Other career opportunities for language majors exist in international relations, diplomacy, intelligence gathering, literature, journalism, law, medicine, education, tourism, the Foreign Service, environmental agencies, non-profit organizations, information technology, and international commerce.
+Other career opportunities for language majors exist in international relations, diplomacy, intelligence gathering, literature, journalism, law, medicine, education, tourism, environmental agencies, non-profit organizations, information technology, and international commerce.

 Translation & Interpretation Careers

 Interpreters and translators enable the cross-cultural communication that is crucial in today's society.
 A few of the common languages interpreters are used for are the group of languages referred to as "PFIGS" -- Portuguese, French, Italian, German and Spanish -- and the principal Asian languages -- Chinese, Japanese and Korean.

 Using a Language Degree in the Business World

 Even with the growing popularity of English as the unofficial language of business, it's to your great advantage to be proficient in the language of your potential business associates.
 By knowing their language, you gain a deeper understanding of their culture and customs and have a clearer view of how your business fits in with their needs.
 Reading their newspapers, trade publications, or viewing their popular media via satellite can give you an advantage in understanding their environment and how it affects their opinions.